 I’m curious.
 I like asking questions.
 Encouraging others to question, think, and analyze.
 I want to scrutinize and attempt to understand elements of our existence: our physical world, our emotional world, our spiritual world, and how they interrelate, regardless of whether or not that interrelation is perceived or can be measured.
 The more I learn, the more I discover surprising connections.

 So, let’s review.
 In effect, we start with nothing.
 According to scientific theory, not even light exists at this point.
-From that ‘nothing’, an unimaginably hot, dense point somehow develops.
+From this “nothing”, an unimaginably hot, dense point somehow develops.
 In an instant, energy explodes from it.
 In scientific animations I’ve seen of this event, this is always depicted as a tremendous explosion of light.
-(No matter at this point, right?
+(No “matter” at this point, right?
 Pure energy only.)
 As this energy slows and cools, matter manifests.

-I happen to have recently begun an online Bible study on the Book of Genesis.
-Even though I’ve read the Bible through a couple of times, I’ve never participated in an actual study of it until recently.
+A while ago, I participated in an online Bible study on the Book of Genesis.
+Even though I’ve read the Bible through a couple of times, I never participated in an actual study of Genesis until that point.
 This time the opening lines of Genesis really struck me:

 In the beginning God created the heavens and the earth.
 2 Now the earth was formless and empty, darkness was over the surface of the deep, and the Spirit of God was hovering over the waters.
 3 And God said, “Let there be light,” and there was light.